dani-lbnl/resting/resting_doc_source/standalone.rst

 To create a service that will run on a standalone service, rather than on a cloud-like platform such as NERSC Spin, run a RESTInG-based service, one may use the following procedure.
 It is assumed that the server has a working Docker installation, as on the computer on which the Docker images were generated for the Spin system.

+It will be necessary to manually remove the database storage directory.

 #.
 Create an empty working directory and move to this directory.

 #.
 Create a file named `password` containing some plaintext password in the current directory.
 Users will never have to reference this password directly.
 Both containers will mount the current directory